facebook/react/docs/_posts/2014-02-24-community-roundup-17.md

 ---

-It's exciting to see the number of real-world React applications and components skyrocket over the pasts months!
+It's exciting to see the number of real-world React applications and components skyrocket over the past months!
 This community round-up features a few examples of inspiring React applications and components.

 ## React in the Real World